cycle/docs/advanced/dynamic-schema.md

 $orm = $orm->withSchema(new Schema($schema));
 ```

+> Use SyncTable [generator](/advanced/schema-builder.md) to update your database schema.

 ## Manual Schema Definition
 You can also define StdClass schema manually using set of constants exposed by `Cycle\ORM\Schema` and `Cycle\ORM\Relation` classes: